CzarHey/discord-timebomb/README.md

 When a user bombs another user for the first time, the bot will record the timestamp of when they used the command and saves it to its internal database.
 When the user bombs again, it will check for the timestamp.
 If it has been more than 60 seconds since the time on the timestamp, or if it cannot find the timestamp, the user will be allowed to bomb, and the bot will save a new timestamp.
 If it has been less than 60 seconds, the bot will not allow the user to bomb and will inform the user how much time they have to wait before being allowed to bomb again.

 You can reset a user's cooldown timer by removing the timestamp.
-When the user attempts to bomb, the bot will not find a timestamp, and thus allow them to bomb again.
+When the user attempts to bomb, the bot will not find a timestamp, and thus allows them to bomb again.
 This is useful for debugging and testing purposes where it would be inconvenient to wait one minute between bombings.

 To reset a user's cooldown timer, do the following: